aariani/GBS-preprocess-tools/README.md

 1. **Demultiplexing and barcodes removal**: The demultiplexing step identify exact barcode match in the sequence and remove the barcode;

-2. **Clip chimeras and adapters**: This second steps clip reads presenting the Restriction Enzyme (RE) site(s) (i.e. possible chimeras, partial digestion or sequencing errors) or the common adapterinitial sequence;
+2. **Clip chimeras and adapters**: This second steps clip reads presenting the Restriction Enzyme (RE) site(s) (i.e. possible chimeras, partial digestion or sequencing errors) or the common adapter initial sequence;

 3. **Quality trimming**: This step trim the reads based on a 5bp sliding window analysis, averaging the quality over the sliding window.
 When the average quality drop below a specified cut-off the reads are trimmed;